top of page

 Fujifilm vs Sony Film Simulations

+Let's dive into the comparison of Sony and Fujifilm Film Simulations.
 Sony's Picture Profiles control things like contrast, shadows, color mode, global hue, saturation, and detail sharpness.
 They are very powerful in matching other camera looks but to really match Fuji's colors perfectly, you need the temperature and color filter settings.
 They do the heavy lifting of shifting and balancing the final colors.
+This is very important.
+Here's a little snippet of what the color filter settings can do:

 Sony Classic Chrome vs Fuji Classic Chrome